NI-SW/experiment-on-docker/README.md

 # mysql-docker-exp
-An simple mysql innodb cluster in docker, build for experiment XD
+A simple mysql innodb cluster in docker, build for experiment XD

 startup example: